melbo911/setdecal/README.md

 # setdecal

-setdecal is a little program which scans the X-Plane "Custom Scenery" for "Ortho4XP" tiles and changes the decal definition inside the "terrain" files.
+**setdecal** is a little program which scans the X-Plane "Custom Scenery" for "Ortho4XP" tiles and changes the decal definition inside the "terrain" files.

 This allows you to change the surface structure so that they look more realistic.

-The default decal in Ortho4XP, which gets set during the creation process of new tile, is "maquify_2_green_key.dcl".
+The default decal in Ortho4XP, which gets set during the creation process of a new tile, is "maquify_2_green_key.dcl".

 My (and others) preference is the "grass_and_stony_dirt_1.dcl" decal and therefor